kashing1999/notes/AI.md

 - have been processed
 - aka closed nodes
 - process implies the completion of:
-  1. tested whether they are a goal
+  1. testing whether they are a goal node
   2. all children have been discovered

 ## Fundamental algorithm:
 1. Move nodes into "fringe" when they are discovered
 2. Pick a node from the fringe to be processed in a predetermined order
 3. Into the "explored" after they have been processed
-- Processing method to compare current node with a goal state and "expand a node" to discover its children when goal state not reached

-## Examples of blind searches:
-1. Breadth-first search
-2. Depth-first search
-3. Depth-limited search
-4. Iterative Deepening search
-5. Uniform-cost search

 ## Breadth-First Strategy
 - Explorers nodes nearest to root before exploring nodes further away
-- Implementation: Fringe is FIFO queue
+- Implementation: Fringe is first in first out (FIFO) queue
 - New nodes are inserted at the end of the queue

 <br>![BFS](./images/BFS.png)<br>